tekumara/notes/atlantis.md

 If this is a concern, then run the projects separately, eg: `atlantis apply -p test` followed by `atlantis apply -p prod`

-By default atlantis will require any approver.
+By default atlantis will allow anyone to approve the PR before apply.
 To only allow approvers that are code owners, set the branch protection rules to `Require review from Code Owners` and in atlantis.yaml set

 ```
 apply_requirements: [mergeable]
 ```

+To ensure this doesn't prevent merging if `atlantis/apply` is required on your branch, set `ATLANTIS_GH_ALLOW_MERGEABLE_BYPASS_APPLY=TRUE` see [runatlantis/atlantis#2112 (comment)](https://github.com/runatlantis/atlantis/issues/2112#issuecomment-1281138661).

-If you want to ensure PRs are merged after apply, set `automerge`
+If you want to ensure PRs are merged after apply, set `automerge`.

 ### Order